 If you are in arrears you will incur collection charges.
 If the car is repossessed or we start legal action against you, you will be charged our reasonable costs for those events.
 Details of the charges that we apply are contained in the pre-contract information sheet and loan agreement.

-If an error occurs resulting in you paying more than you were due to pay in a given month/week we will refund the overpayment directly into your bank account on the same day that the error comes to our attention.
+If an error occurs resulting in you paying more than you were due to pay in a given month/week we will refund the overpayment directly into your bank account within 7 days that the error comes to our attention.

 If you are in arrears and you believe that it would help you to maintain your future payments by paying us by credit or debit card this is a continuous payment authority or CPA.
 We will conduct the CPA under a strict set of rules, which we will send to you by letter when you give us the instruction to take your future payments that way.
 Our process for handling CPA complies with the guidance published by the Financial Conduct Authority.